uchicago-library/ldr_metadatastorage/README.md

 1. /collections/[collection identifier/sub collection identifier/ sub-sub collection identifier] = returns a list of collections that are part of a particular collection [sub-collection, etc.]
 1. /collection/[collection identifier] = returns the endpoints available for a particular collection
 1. /collection/[collection identifier]/core = returns the core (metadata) describing a particular intellectual unit
-1. /collection/[collection identifier]/extensions = returns a list of extension identifiers that are available for a particular collection
+1. /collection/[collection identifier]/proxies = returns a list of proxy identifiers that are available for a particular collection
-1. /collection/[collection identifier]/extensions/[extension identifier] = returns the extension metadata identified by the extension identifier that is available for a particular intellectual unit
+1. /collection/[collection identifier]/proxies/[proxy identifier] = returns the proxy metadata identified by the proxy identifier that is available for a particular intellectual unit

 ## About core metadata